emreokcular/emreokcular.github.io/art/the_collection.md

 Meticulously curated collection of any form of art.

 > "Life is conceptually boring by design.
-All we can do is collecting exquisite moments by experiencing any form with art." - E
+All we can do is collecting exquisite moments by experiencing any form of art." - E

 Loading...